 Car tax rates have changed twice in the last 12 months which means that a large number of motorists may be confused about the rate of tax they should be paying and unsure if they are entitled to a refund.

 The scammers have only been too willing to take advantage of this public confusion as a means of launching their mass phishing scam.

 In addition to the text message scams, drivers are also being targeted via email.
 The emails are well crafted and designed in such a way that they appear to come from a legitimate source.
 This tricks many unsuspecting users into clicking the dodgy link and handing over sensitive information.

 Fake Email (Source: Twitter)

-In response to the scams that have been launched this week, the DVLA have informed customers that they do not send out emails or texts messages asking for personal details or payment information.
+In response to the scams that have been launched this week, the DVLA has informed customers that they do not send out emails or text messages asking for personal details or payment information.
 The only official place to find their information and services is on GOV.UK.